 Mill Hill Holiday House Tour

-Now entering its 46th consecutive year, the House Tour is Mill Hill’s signature event and a Trenton tradition.
-This year's tour will take place from noon-5 p.m. on Saturday, December 1, 2012.
-About 15 homes in the neighborhood will swing open their doors and invite people to come in from the cold to take a look around.
-This year's theme is "Music in the City."
+Now entering its 48th consecutive year, the House Tour is Mill Hill’s signature event and a Trenton tradition.
+This year's tour will take place from noon-5 p.m. on Saturday, December 6, 2014.
+About 15-20 homes in the neighborhood will swing open their doors and invite people to come in from the cold to take a look around.
+This year's theme is "City Sidewalks Dressed in Holiday Style."

 The tour begins at Artworks, located at 19 Everett Alley and South Stockton Street (see map below).